FridgeManIO/BloodthiefWiki/docs/modding.md

 ## How to create your own mods

 Note: To effectively create your own mods, you will want to obtain a copy of the BloodThief source code.
+The technique for this will not be disclosed in this guide.

 * Carlosfruitcup's demo docs [Demo Modding Wiki](https://github.com/carlosfruitcup/bloodthief-modding-docs/wiki)